isabella232/experience-manager-guides-learn.en/help/tutorials/knowledge-base/kb-articles/authoring/webeditor/customization/add-custom-button-to-webeditor-toolbar.md

 - Sample *ui_config.json* that you can upload to a folder profile: [download sample ui_config.json](../../../assets/authoring/sample_ui_config_Guides4.2-InsertJiraReference.json)

 ```
-Please note this is compatible to AEM Guides version 4.2.
+Please note this is compatible to AEM 6.5 and AEM Guides version 4.2.
 If you are using a different version please add the toolbar button to the *ui_config.json* manually.
 ```